Rachiey/AC-neighbourhood-API/README.md

 If not using a README.md file for your documentation, create a GitHub repo with a README.md containing a link to the documentation
 When first making the repo, make a working branch so you can PR back to master/main later on and request review!

+Navigate to server file:
+- npm install
+- npm start

+If you want to check the database:

 docker run --name neighbourhood-db --mount type=bind,source="$(pwd)",dst="/code" -e POSTGRES_PASSWORD=neighbourpass -d postgres